Repositories

 }

 As long as you only have a handful of query methods, keeping them in the repository is fine.
-However, once the number of query methods starts to grow, you may run into problems.
+However, once the number of query methods starts to grow, you may have problems.
 As the query methods become more specific, they also become more difficult to reuse.
 Over time, your repository may be full of query methods that are almost similar.
-When a new, similar use case shows up, it is easier to add a new query method than figure out which of the old ones to reuse.
+When a new, similar use case appears, it’s easier to add a new query method than to determine which of the old ones to reuse.

 public interface CustomerRepository extends Repository<CustomerId, Customer> {